If you are new here, don’t forget to check our Discord Channel. It’s free for everyone!

 Blue enablers

 Adding another colour may look trivial for a deck that is forced to play a lot of fetchlands, but there are two problems.
 The first one is more damage taken from your own manabase.
 Some would say that Creeping Chill negates this aspect, but still, it’s better to have more life than not.
 Another one is the ability to get the colours you need in the early game.
 Since Dredge is a Life form the Loam deck, securing green is a priority.
 Sometimes it turns out that it’s hard to get both Stream Vents and Stomping Ground in the first two turns of the game.
+Blue spells (mainly Gaze) also fight for slots with other enablers or interactive spells like Thoughtseize or Lightning Axe, so it’s a matter of choosing if you want to stabilize your goldfish or to be able to interact in G1 more often and overall have more tools to combat the opponent’s plan.
 While these reasons can be impactful from time to time, it all comes down to the impact said blue enablers can have.
 So for example, I would for sure splash blue for Careful Study, but I’m not that high on Otherworldly Gaze or Tome Scour.
 Let’s analyse why they are worse than looting effects.

 Otherworldly Gaze